treramey/video-sync-1/README.md

 # Welcome to Vid-Sync!

-Hi! **Vid-Sync** A video syncing and realtime chat app that acts as a central location for watching videos related to web development and software engineering with friends.
+Hi! **Vid-Sync** is a video syncing and realtime chat app that acts as a central location for watching videos related to web development and software engineering with friends.

 - Individual Project
 - The project was completed in two weeks.